mwales/emu6502/README.md

 make -j8
 ```

+### Dependencies

+* cJSON - MIT License - Dave Gamble - Source is included in my project and will
+  be built automatically.
+This utility is for parsing JSON files
+* Catch2 - Boost License (It's only used for testing, not in the final binaries).
+  Very easy to use C++ unit testing framework
+* HMC-6502 - BSD License - I used some of the test roms for unit testing

 ## Disassembler

 This program can disassemble a single 64K ROM Image.
 The filename of the binary and the base